PhilippC/keepass2android/docs/Build.readme.md

       - On macOS, it is usually only installed if you have developer command line tools installed or if you use [homebrew](https://brew.sh) or [macports](https://www.macports.org/).
 As an alternative it may be available in the Android NDK at `%ANDROID_NDK_ROOT%/prebuilt/darwin-x86_64/bin/make`.

 ### On Linux
+- Install Java's JDK
+    - On Debian, for example: `apt install default-jdk-headless`.

 - Install [Mono](https://www.mono-project.com/)
     - This should provide `msbuild` & `xabuild` binary
-    - On Debian, after having added the repo from above, install with `apt install -t <repo_name> mono-complete`.
+    - On Debian, after having added the repo from above, install with `apt install -t <repo_name> mono-devel msbuild`.
 A value for `<repo_name>` could be `stable-buster` for example, depending on which one you chose.
+You could also install the `mono-complete` package if you prefer.

 - Install Xamarin.Android
   - Option 1: Use the mono-project [CI builds](https://dev.azure.com/xamarin/public/_build/latest?definitionId=48&branchName=main&stageName=Linux)